MarcFord/flask-boilerplate/README.md

     12. Font-Awesome

 #### Work in Progress
 This project is a work in progress, documentation and base are not yet fully developed.
-Support for the community is welcome!
+Support form the community is welcome!